Communist Party of Austria: First Republic, Second World War, and resistance to Nazism

 During the First Republic, the KPÖ had little influence and failed to gain a single mandate in parliament, in part because of the ability of the Social Democratic Party (SPÖ) to unite the workers as an opposition movement.
 The party was also seriously weakened by internal factional struggles.
 In parallel with the ascent of Joseph Stalin to General Secretary in the Soviet Union in the early 1920s, the KPÖ was also refashioned in accordance with the principles of democratic centralism, and party discipline was more strictly enforced.
 Due to these reforms, the party was able to overcome its factional struggles by the late-1920s.

 In 1933 the KPÖ was banned by an emergency decree of the Austrofascist government of Engelbert Dollfuss but continued to operate underground.
 According to internal sources, the KPÖ had been prepared for this situation since the mid-1920s.
-After the Social Democratic Party was also banned, many former SPÖ supporters and functionaries, such as Ernst Fischer and Christian Broda, worked underground in cooperation with the KPÖ.

 The KPÖ took part in the failed workers rebellion on 12 February 1934, which was sparked by the militia Republikanischer Schutzbund (Republican Defense League).
 It marked a last attempt to save Austrian democracy from fascism, but was ill-fated.

 The KPÖ held a line which was often in disagreement with the Communist Party of the Soviet Union, such as disagreeing with Stalin's branding of social democracy as a form of "social fascism" in the late 1920s.
 The Austrian communists dissent was avant-garde, with their refusal to condemn Social Democracy reflecting aspects of the 7th World Congress of the Comintern in 1935.
 The Austrian communists' tolerant stance opened their party to an influx of more disappointed Social Democrats.
 After the crushing of the February 1934 uprising by the federal army and the Heimwehr, the KPÖ grew rapidly from 4,000 to 16,000 members.

 "The view that the Austrian people are a part of the German nation is theoretically unfounded.
 A union of the German nation, in which also the Austrians are included, never existed and does not exist today either.
 The Austrian people have lived under different economic and political conditions than the remaining Germans in the "Reich", and have therefore chosen another national development.
 How far this process of a national development is, and/or how close the connections from the common descent and common language are, only a concrete investigation of its history can answer that."